edespino/cloudberry-site/docs/basic-query-syntax.md

 title: Basic Query Syntax
 ---

-# Basic Queries of Cloudberry Database
+# Basic Queries of Apache Cloudberry

-This document introduce the basic queries of Cloudberry Database.
+This document introduce the basic queries of Apache Cloudberry.

-Cloudberry Database is a high-performance, highly parallel data warehouse developed based on PostgreSQL and Greenplum.
+Apache Cloudberry is a high-performance, highly parallel data warehouse developed based on PostgreSQL and Greenplum.
 Here are some examples of the basic query syntax.

 - `SELECT`: Used to retrieve data from databases & tables.